chenmazor-debug/Breast_CT/README.md

 This project implements an HDR-based image processing pipeline for breast CT images.
 The algorithm enhances contrast in soft tissue regions while compressing the overall dynamic range of the CT image.

-The code was developed in MATLAB and processes a single CT slice per ru.
+The code was developed in MATLAB and processes a single CT slice per run.
 Input images are expected to be in DICOM (.dcm) format.

 ---

 # Requirements
-* MATLAB R202 or newer
+* MATLAB R2022 or newer
 * MATLAB Image Processing Toolbox

 ---